MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 **Digital twin** reference box.
 You may also want to customize the instructions in the **Operator instructions** box to provide more specific directions.

-To place the object in HoloLens:
-1. Open the guide in HoloLens Authoring mode.
-2. When prompted, use gestures to place the 3D representation directly over the physical object in your work environment.
+When you switch to HoloLens authoring, you use a gestures to place the 3D representation directly over the physical object in your work environment.

 #### Best practices for manual alignment
 - **Size.** Select a digital twin that’s not too small or too big.